 3. Create Custom Properties to Store Your Data

 This is your opportunity to create those properties on either a contact, company, or deal level.
-It is important to add in these properties now because it is much easier to upload your list of contacts, companies, or deals with this information already filled in rather than having to go back and manually select them one-by-one later.
+It’s important to add in these properties when you set up your CRM because it is much easier to upload your list of contacts, companies, or deals with this information already filled in rather than having to go back and manually select them one-by-one later.

 4. Import Your Contacts, Companies, and Deals